leschtz/devops-journey/projects.md

   - Boto3

-## Create a simple pipeline for Frontend Development
+## Create a Simple Pipeline for Frontend Development & Deployment

 For this task, setup the revision control system, when checked-in, the pipeline is setup to deploy the website.
 This task is similar to the [Cloud Resume Challenge](https://cloudresumechallenge.dev), however in this case, there should be no backend.